B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 You "target audience" may be the wider internet, internal clients/teams, or other cluster applications.

 This is separate from [Cluster Network](#layer-1-cluster-network), in that it's focused on the application itself, rather than supporting the core communication of the cluster as a whole.

-These pieces are deployed at levels in relation to the application they're supporting.
+These pieces are usually deployed alongside the application resources they are supporting.

-Configuration should be derived from the applications needs in a standard way to minimize snowflakes.
-Applications should "opt-in" to sets of properties instead being assigned a single type to .

 Here are some examples of components in this layer:

 * Application DNS - Usually `A` and `AAAA` records, but includes `MX`, `TXT` and others
 * Load balancers - Distributed balancers to route traffic to backend nodes
 * Ingress gateways - Manages routing rules at L3(Layer 3) and L4(TCP/UDP/etc.) + L7(HTTP(S)/DNS)
-* Proxy / Firewalls / Filtering Policy: Manages traffic flow and security at the application level
+* Proxy / Firewalls / Filtering Policy - Manages traffic flow and security at the application level

 ([Anubis](https://github.com/TecharoHQ/anubis/#setting-up-anubis))